 Ever wondered what it would be like if your parents were literally made of money?
 Billy knows exactly what that’s like.
 Find out what happens when his wish finally comes true.
-(Duration 14:06) Theme music by Kevin Macleod – Incompetech.com.
+(Duration 14:06) Get access to all of the Purple Rocket Podcast episodes for free by downloading the RadioPublic app HERE.
+Theme music by Kevin Macleod – Incompetech.com.
 Want to listen offline?
 Click the download icon on the player above to download this episode to your device.

 Episode 1: Dollar Billy